MichaelG-B/Capstone_Project/README.md

 An analysis of pilot survivability from U.S. aircraft combat losses during the Vietnam War.
 ### **Reason this topic was selected**
 As a team we selected this topic because of our shared interest in historical events as well as the nature of the dataset itself.
 Our data sources provided many features we thought would make for an interesting story once we applied machine learning; notably key characteristics that have potential for influencing pilot survivability.
 We believe the challenges of analyzing this dataset give us the chance to showcase many of the skills we have learned throughout the course.
-### **Description of our source of data**
+### **Data Source Description**
-Our data sources are two websites dedicated to military aviation research, those being (https://www.aviationarchaeology.com/index.asp) and (https://www.vietnamairlosses.com/index.php).
-Each provided data on aircraft losses, such as crash date, pilot status, base, aircraft type, etc. However, our initial ML model is working solely off of aviationarchaeology.com since there is a more complete picture of the crash characteristics on this page.
-All data used was obtained through the use of web scraping techniques.
+A website dedicated to aviation research, (https://www.aviationarchaeology.com/index.asp), which contains a searchable database of 1,576 U.S. Air Force combat-related losses during the Vietnam War.
+This website is the creation of Craig Fuller of the Aviation Archaeological Investigation & Research (AAIR) organization.
+Some additional research was also conducted on (https://www.vietnamairlosses.com/index.php) to add some context to the data scraped from Aviation Archaeology.
+All data pulled from these websites was obtained through the use of web scraping techniques.
 ### **Questions we hope to answer with the data**
 Can looking at the characteristics of each warplane crash predict whether or not the pilot survived the crash.
 Our ML model will seek to predict whether a pilot survived or was killed based on particular crash features like aircraft type or what armament hit the plane, for example.
 ### **Technologies Used**